-• Promote good relations between persons who share a relevant protected characteristic and persons who do not share it.
+- a) Eliminate discrimination, harassment and victimisation; - b) Advance equality of opportunity; and - c) Promote good relations between persons who share a relevant protected characteristic and persons who do not share it.

 The HSCP alongside the council will continue to ensure that the charging policy minimises any disadvantage experienced by any people of a protected characteristic.